How do I get a Gluten Detection dog? Do you have dogs already trained?

 At what level can a dog detect odor

-There is a lot of misinformation on the internet and in news articles that state a dog can detect at a specific level (parts per million) of gluten or other allergen.
+There is a lot of misinformation on the internet and in news articles that state a dog can detect at a specific level (parts per million) of gluten or other allergens.
 While we understand that dogs have a highly specialized olfactory system much more sensitive than humans, currently there is limited but ongoing scientific research on this topic, and none currently specific to gluten and/or allergen detection.

 J.M.
 Johnston, PhD has estimated that dogs have the ability to detect some compounds in parts per trillion.
 That may be the case for a small molecule or volatile organic compound (VOC), or substances with high vapor pressure, but gluten is a large molecule, with an estimated low vapor pressure (this has not been studied), and may not be detectable at such minute amounts.
 Nathaniel Hall, PhD, at Texas Tech University's Canine Olfaction Lab has done extensive research on canine olfactory perception and scent detection dogs, including investigating methods for training scent detection/discrimination.